-- Another consideration (that I don't necessarily endorse) is to look at Canadian pharmacies.
-I've seen reports that this works for some people, but it will still require a physician prescription.
-The cost for purchasing Victoza through this route is around $200 compared to the $800 in the US.
+- Another consideration (that I don’t necessarily endorse) is to look at Canadian pharmacies.
+I’ve seen reports that this works for some people, but it will still require a physician’s prescription.
+The cost of purchasing Victoza through this route is around $200 compared to the $800 in the US.

 Even when using all of these strategies there will be some people who won’t be able to get the medication.

 My hope is that this will change over time as people understand how effective these medications can be for weight loss.

 If we can lower the cost of this medication, and start using it correctly, we can really make an impact on the obesity epidemic that we currently face.